Cognitive Interfaces

 Inferential Interfaces

 Cognitive interfaces are inferential interfaces.
 They maintain models of the world that enable prediction and action.
-These models are not static representations, but dynamic interfaces that actively maintain coherence between expectations and reality.
+These models are not static representations, but dynamic boundaries that organize how partial sensory information updates internal states and how actions close the loop with the environment.

 When predictions fail, the interface must update.
 When expectations conflict, the interface must resolve the conflict.
 This active maintenance of coherence is what creates intelligence.